hegemonic/catharsis/README.md

 + `options`: Options for parsing the type expression.
     + `options.jsdoc`: Specifies whether to enable parsing of JSDoc-style type expressions.
 Defaults to `false`.
+    + `options.modulePath`: Specifies the module path for Closure Compiler path type resolution.
+    For `@module foo/bar`, the `modulePath` would be `foo`.
+When provided, Closure Compiler path types will be converted to JSDoc `module:` types.
     + `options.useCache`: Specifies whether to use the cache of parsed types.
 Defaults to `true`.

 #### Returns ####